Creating an aiR for Review project

 Step 2: Writing the Prompt Criteria

-The Prompt Criteria are a set of inputs that give aiR the context it needs to understand the matter and evaluate each document.
+The Prompt Criteria are a set of inputs that give aiR for Review the context it needs to understand the matter and evaluate each document.
 Writing the Prompt Criteria is a way of training your "reviewer," similar to training a human reviewer.
+See Best practices for tips and workflow suggestions.

 Depending which type of analysis you chose, you will see a different set of tabs on the left-hand side of the aiR for Review dashboard.
 All Prompt Criteria include the Case Summary tab.